Overview

 The Santa Elena Silver / Gold Mine is 100% owned by First Majestic Silver Corp. and is comprised of mining concessions that totals 102,244 hectares.

 The Santa Elena mine operation consists of the Santa Elena underground mine and the Ermitaño underground mine.
 The Santa Elena processing plant is currently using a campaign method of ore processing for treating the Santa Elena and Ermitaño ores separately.
-For the achievement of optimum levels of metal recoveries and the corresponding maximum metal production, the operating throughput are targeted at 3,350 tpd and 2,350 tpd for Santa Elena and Ermitaño campaign, respectively.
-A dual-circuit concept with additional leach tank, CCD thickener and filter press is currently being implemented for the processing plant to further improve the metallurgical performance and unlock the full potential of the processing facility.
+To achieve optimum recoveries and maximum metal production, the operating throughput targets are set at 3,200 tpd and 2,500 tpd for Santa Elena and Ermitaño campaign, respectively.
+A dual-circuit concept with an additional leach tank, CCD thickener and filter press has been implemented at the processing plant to further improve the metallurgical performance and unlock the full potential of the processing facility.

 Stage